Wheat allergy: Neuropathies

 Migraines.
 In the late 1970s it was reported that people with migraines had reactions to food allergens.
 Similarly to people with RA, the most common reaction among people with migraines was to wheat (78%), orange, eggs, tea, coffee, chocolate, milk, beef, corn, cane sugar, and yeast.
 When 10 foods causing the most reactions were removed, migraines fell precipitously and hypertension declined.
 Some specific instances are attributed to wheat.

 Autism.
 Parents of children with autism often ascribe the children's gastrointestinal symptoms to allergies to wheat and other foods.
 The published data on this approach are sparse, with the only double-blind study reporting negative results.

 Diagnosis

 Diagnoses of wheat allergy may deserve special consideration.
 Omega-5 gliadin, the most potent wheat allergen, cannot be detected in whole wheat preparations; it must be extracted and partially digested (similar to how it degrades in the intestine) to reach full activity.
 Other studies show that digestion of wheat proteins to about 10 amino acids can increase the allergic response 10-fold.
+Furthermore, studies have shown that in populations with high exposure to grass pollen, positive test results for wheat extract may occur in 60–65% of patients with grass allergy who actually tolerate wheat consumption.
+The determination of specific IgE for ω-5-gliadin has become a key element in the diagnosis of WDEIA and severe WA in children, showing significantly higher specificity (reaching 95 -100% in some studies) compared to the extract.

 Certain allergy tests may not be suitable to detect all wheat allergies, resulting in cryptic allergies.
 Because many of the symptoms associated with wheat allergies, such as eczema and asthma, may be related or unrelated to a wheat allergy, medical deduction can be an effective way of determining the cause.
 If symptoms are alleviated by immunosuppressant drugs, such as prednisone, an allergy-related cause is likely.
 If multiple symptoms associated with wheat allergies are present in the absence of immunosuppressants then a wheat allergy is probable.

+Wheat allergy must be distinguished from coeliac disease, although both conditions may co-occur.